Snack-in-the-Box Sales Director, Sean Cleveland, explains:

-“Many people ask me whether customers really do put the money in the box,” says Snack-in-the-box Sales Director, Matthew O'Neil.
-“They seem genuinely surprised that an honesty system works in this day and age.
-But it is important for them to understand that, in building a business that has been successful for the best part of two decades, we introduced a number of systems and controls that reduce theft from our franchisees.”
+“Many people ask me whether customers really do put the money in the box.
+They seem genuinely surprised that an honesty system works in this day and age.
+But it is important for them to understand that, in building a business that has been successful for the best part of two decades, we introduced a number of systems and controls that reduce theft (or shrinkage, as we call it) from our franchisees.”

-“This is a very simple cash business that relies on trust,” says O'Neil.
-“The businesses we deliver to love our service because we keep their employees on site, and they prefer that than seeing their employees wander off for mid-morning and afternoon snacks.
+“This is a very simple cash business that relies on trust.
+The businesses we deliver to love our service because we keep their employees on site, and they prefer that than seeing their employees wander off for mid-morning and afternoon snacks.
 Those same employees love our service because we make it convenient for them to buy the best chocolate, confectionary and crisps.
 And because they love the service we provide, they want it to work.
 In the smaller work place if someone abuses the system generally everyone knows who it is.
 So the collective honesty of the group often prevails.
 They tend to govern any 'would be' light fingered abusers as the rest of the staff don’t want to lose the service.
-Yes, put this Box on a factory shop floor and it would be financial suicide, you would be lucky to get your box back, let alone any chocolate or cash!
-But in the smaller work place it really works.
-Put simply, we are vending from a self service Box.”
+In the smaller work place it really works.
+Put simply, we are vending from a self-service Box.”

-“I love meeting my customers, spending time chatting with them and knowing they appreciate seeing me every week,” says Cleveland Based Snack-in-the-Box franchisee, Debbie Shrimpton.
-“They know that this is my business, and that if they were stealing from my boxes they would be taking money from me, not from some huge corporation.
+“I love meeting my customers, spending time chatting with them and knowing they appreciate seeing me every week.
+They know that this is my business, and that if they were stealing from my boxes they would be taking money from me, not from some huge corporation.
 That's the honesty box policy, and it works.
 And let's face it, Mars wouldn't put their name to something that doesn't work either!”